mrcavalcanti/mosaicoo/docs/sources/enterprise/access-control/assign-rbac-roles.md

 - Ensure that your own user account has the correct permissions:
   - If you are assigning permissions to a user or team within an organization, you must have organization administrator or server administrator permissions.
   - If you are assigning permissions to a user who belongs to multiple organizations, you must have server administrator permissions.
-  - Your Grafana user can also assign fixed role if it has either the `fixed:roles:writer` fixed role assigned to the same organization to which you are assigning RBAC to a user, or a custom role with `users.roles:add` and `users.roles:remove` permissions.
+  - Your Mosaicoo user can also assign fixed role if it has either the `fixed:roles:writer` fixed role assigned to the same organization to which you are assigning RBAC to a user, or a custom role with `users.roles:add` and `users.roles:remove` permissions.
   - Your own user account must have the roles you are granting.
 For example, if you would like to grant the `fixed:users:writer` role to a team, you must have that role yourself.

 <br/>